Simulacrum-Surface/ASCII-Gen/README.md

 Syntax: [toolname] [path_to_pic]

-As this script sends its output to stdout, i recommand to pipe it to a textfile or something.
+As this script sends its output to stdout, i recommend to pipe it to a textfile or something.
 E.g. ./asciiart somepic.png > someascii.txt

 Im even thinking about a GUI and support for windows...
 The lack of good (open source & free) generators is sad :(